 Refugees in Sudan

-Inside refugee camps, medical care is a primary concern and access is very limited.
-With inadequate water and sanitation, there is a high risk of exposure to communicable diseases.
-In the region, there are also several deadly diseases present, such as cholera, measles, dengue and malaria.
+Inside refugee camps, medical care is a main concern.
+Without adequate water and sanitation, there is a high risk of infectious disease.
+Several deadly diseases are already present, such as cholera, measles, dengue and malaria.
+COVID-19 is another ever-present danger.
 Finally, concerns about malnutrition are growing as food is in short supply.